 Pine Mountain Settlement School

-Evelyn K. Wells Record of the activities of Country Cottage in the Industrial Education programs at Pine Mountain Settlement School from 1913-1928.
+“WELLS RECORD 09 PMSS Country Cottage” is section 09 of Evelyn K. Wells’ Record, describing the activities of Country Cottage in the Industrial Education programs at Pine Mountain Settlement School.

 No attempt is here made to estimate what this building has meant to the groups of girls who three at a time have spent six weeks in the Country Cottage cooking, living on a carefully worked out budget, caring for the cow and selling its milk, and entertaining, under the guidance of the housemother.
 The garden was also important, and a summer worker has usually (and with varying degrees of success) canned its produce for the family’s winter consumption.